 Be sure to read the PDS of any policy before purchasing for details on exactly what’s included, as well as the TMD to check if the policy is suitable for you.

-While car insurance policies have standard offerings, you might be able to purchase optional extras for more coverage.
+While car insurance policies have built-in coverage that comes as standard, you might be able to purchase optional extras for more coverage.
 Examples of these add-ons can include:

-The extras available to you will depend on the level of car insurance you have and your insurance provider.
-Some of them might come as a standard feature in your insurance policy, while others may carry some limitations.
+The optional extras available to you will depend on the varying types of car insurance you have and your insurance provider, and some of these typical extras might come as a standard feature in your insurance policy.
 Always read your insurer’s PDS for specific information on what’s covered by your policy.

-You may have some choices when taking out your car insurance policy which allows you to tailor your insurance.
+You may have some choices when taking out your car insurance which allow you to tailor your policy.
 This includes things such as:

 Also, you may have a no claims discount (NCD) based on your driving history, which can help you save money on your car insurance.